Exploring Hoge Veluwe National Park: A Visitor's Guide

 Touring Hoge Veluwe National Park

-Tips and Tactics: Making the Most of Your Visit to Hoge Veluwe National Park
+Tips and Tours: How to Make the Most of Your Visit to Hoge Veluwe National Park

-- Dining: A number of excellent on-site dining opportunities are available in the park, including De Koperen Kop, offering a variety of self-service meals (lunch and dinner), along with a pleasant terrace and a playground for the kids.
-Lunches and snacks are available from the Monsieur Jacques Café-Restaurant in the Kröller-Müller Museum, while light refreshments are available from the Tea House Jachthuis Sint Hubertus.
+- A number of on-site dining opportunities are available in the park, including De Koperen Kop, offering a variety of self-service meals (lunch and dinner), along with a pleasant terrace and a playground for the kids.
+Lunches and snacks are available from Monsieur Jacques Café-Restaurant in the Kröller-Müller Museum, while light refreshments are offered at Tea House Jachthuis Sint Hubertus.

-- Camping: On-site camping is available for tents and caravans, with wash and shower facilities provided for a small additional fee (optional electric hook-ups are also available).
+- On-site camping is available for tents or caravans, with wash and shower facilities provided for a small additional fee (optional electric hookups are also available).

 Getting to Hoge Veluwe National Park